 Undoubtedly Alnmouth's most impressive feature is the stunning natural beauty of it's wide, golden, sandy beaches.
 The beach is easily accessible with a car park right on the sea front and it attracts visitors from all over the Country and rightly so.
 It's the perfect place for a family day out, a beautiful walk, a picnic or if the weather is kind just to relax and sunbathe.
 Alnmouth also has a lot of other things to offer including two golf courses, many walking routes, cycling, shopping and galleries.
 Explore your guide to Attractions and Things To Do in Alnmouth...

-Alnmouth Village itself has many amenities, including the famous Schooner Hotel.
+Alnmouth Village itself has many amenities, our top picks include 'Hooked' and the famous Schooner Hotel.
 Its was built in the 17th Century and is said to be the most haunted in the country and has featured on the TV series 'Most Haunted'.
 There are many other Inns and Hotels, along with a host of self catering accommodation on offer for the visitor wishing to stay in Alnmouth.
 Most of Alnmouth's Pubs, Restaurants, Cafe's and shops are located on the road that runs through the centre of the village, Northumberland Street.
 Explore your guide to Places to Eat and Drink in Alnmouth...

 Alnmouth has an excellent choice when it comes to accommodation.
 There are many Inns and Hotels in the Village along family run B&B's and a large number of self catering properties, all with quick access to the wonderful beaches.
 Explore your guide to Places Stay in and around Alnmouth...